-- ½ teaspoon baking powder
+- 2½ teaspoons baking powder

 - ¼ teaspoon salt

-- 1 cup unsalted butter (2 sticks) at room temperature
+- 1 cup unsalted butter (2 sticks), room temperature

-- ¾ cup powdered sugar
+- 2½ cups powdered sugar

-- In the bowl of a stand mixer or in a large bowl with a hand mixer, beat the butter, granulated sugar and powdered sugar on medium-high speed for 2 minutes, or until light and fluffy.
-Add the egg yolks and vanilla then beat to combine.
-Gradually add the flour mixture on low speed until just combined.
+- In the bowl of a stand mixer or in a large bowl with a hand mixer, cream together the butter and sugar until light and fluffy.
+Add the egg and vanilla and beat until combined with a whisk attachment, scraping down the sides as needed.